School of Nursing Application

 - Pursue graduate study.

 Therefore, in 1992, the ADN program was closed and the baccalaureate (BSN) program was established to satisfy the new mission of the School of Nursing and to meet the demands of healthcare reform regionally as well as nationally.
-The baccalaureate nursing program has been accredited by the Accreditation Commission for Education in Nursing, Inc. (formerly named National League for Nursing Accrediting Commission) since 1997.
+The baccalaureate nursing program has been accredited by the Accreditation Commission for Education in Nursing, Inc. (formerly named National League for Nursing Accrediting Commission) from 1997 to 2018.
+On February 27, 2018, the baccalaureate program was granted accreditation by the National League for Nursing Commission for Nursing Education Accreditation (CNEA).

 In summer 2002, the RN to BSN Advanced Placement Program was initiated to offer advanced placement for registered nurses who hold the Associate Degree of Applied Science in Nursing or a diploma in nursing from a hospital-based RN program while they complete the BSN degree.
 After completion of prerequisite general education and nursing support courses, the program can be completed in one year with class attendance of only one day per week in the fall and spring semesters.
 Clinical experiences are completed with a preceptor in select clinical sites at times convenient to the student and preceptor.
 The flexibility of this program should prove to be attractive to registered nurses who wish to keep working while completing the BSN degree.